Across all aspects of a pupil's performance in school, we use The CFS Way to illustrate how they are currently doing.

 - Target Grade (Years 10 and 11 only)

-- A comment from the pupil’s tutor, Head of Year or member of the Senior Leadership Team.
+- In two progress reports, either a comment from the pupil’s tutor, Head of Year or member of the Senior Leadership Team.